AckerlyXu/heima/articles/virtual-machines/windows/tutorial-monitoring.md

 ## Install diagnostics extension

 The basic host metrics are available, but to see more granular and VM-specific metrics, you to need to install the Azure diagnostics extension on the VM.
 The Azure diagnostics extension allows additional monitoring and diagnostics data to be retrieved from the VM.
 You can view these performance metrics and create alerts based on how the VM performs.
-The diagnostic extension is installed through the Azure Portal as follows:
+The diagnostic extension is installed through the Azure portal as follows:

-1. In the Azure Portal, click **Resource Groups**, select **myResourceGroup**, and then select **myVM** in the resource list.
+1. In the Azure portal, click **Resource Groups**, select **myResourceGroup**, and then select **myVM** in the resource list.
 2. Click **Diagnosis settings**.
 The list shows that *Boot diagnostics* are already enabled from the previous section.
 Click the check box for *Basic metrics*.
 3. Click the **Enable guest-level monitoring** button.